jpg-130/Android-Widget/README.md

 # Android-Widget
 Simple Widget That Displays Quotes fetched from api.
+It also contains a database from which queries can be retrieved when offline.

 | Widget on home screen | Widget option |
 |----|----|